Fall is here. Now is a great time to commit to finding joy in movement and developing and strengthening your sensations.

 Magictown Movement Studio; Studio #208 upstairs in the Marshall High Studios on the island in the French Broad River in downtown Marshall.
 I am a Certified Brown Belt Nia Instructor with over a decade of experience as a Nia teacher.

-Nia is a 30 year + practice performed in bare feet.
-Choreography uses 52 moves drawn from the fundamentals of 9 movement forms in the Dance, Healing and Martial Arts.
+Offering 52 moves, from stances, steps and kicks, to blocks punches and spinal undulations, drawn from the fundamentals of 9 movement forms in the Dance, Healing and Martial Arts including:

 Nia class is a place to strengthen, to stretch, to soften, to wiggle, to shout, to sigh, to breath, to be in the moment in your body, dancing to music, and dancing into your life.